 My name is Eleonora.
 I’m 23,

 I’ve been allergic to milk since I was born.
-I manage my allergy thanks to my parents’ and friends’ support.
+I manage it thanks to my parents’ and friends’ support.
 Since childhood, I understood that I needed a Dairy allergy Test, a serious health problem.
 So, I’ve always been alert about what I eat.
 I have taken my full allergy medication and test kits with me for a long time.
 Two adrenaline, antihistamine drops and pills, and Ventolin.
 I’ve never forgotten them because I know they can save my life in case of anaphylactic shock.
 I must read the ingredients carefully when buying something in the supermarket.

 Feeling different